tardis-forever/xnot-vc/README.md

 | XNOT-VC, `w=2` |       ??       |       ??       |        ??        |
 | XNOT-VC, `w=4` |       ??       |       ??       |        ??        |

-*As reported by original authors
+*As reported by original authors on `dev-clean` split in original `README.md`, `EER` was calculated in a different unspecified manner and reportedly capped at 0.5.
+As in the 4.3. section of [original paper](https://arxiv.org/abs/2305.18975) authors mention `test-clean` split, we chose it as the evaluation set in our research.

 ## Training